Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 * Choose the user's **Organization Role** in the dropdown menu.
 * Select an **Application Access Group** to which to add the user in the dropdown menu, if desired.
 * Choose **Date Format**, **Time Format** and **Time Zone** settings in the dropdown menus.
-* If you want to disable the user's access to your organization in the Contrast interface, use the **Access** toggle.
+* If you want to disable the user's access to your organization in the Contrast UI, use the **Access** toggle.
 (The user has access by default.)
-* Check the box if you want the user to have **API Only** access. <br> (The user will have access Contrast's REST API, but won't have access to the Contrast interface.)
+* Check the box if you want the user to have **API Only** access. <br> (The user will have access Contrast's REST API, but won't have access to the Contrast UI.)
 * Use the toggle to enable **Protect** access for the user.
 The toggle is **off** by default.
 * Click the **Add** button to save the information and create the user.